Problematy/goodmap/docs/plugins.rst

 Plugins
 =======

+Plugins are how you add behaviour to the map without forking Goodmap: a banner over the map, a custom renderer for one of your fields.
+Installing one is ``pip install`` plus a few lines in your data source — not in ``config.yml`` (:ref:`plugins-configuration`);
+writing one is the rest of this page.

 Goodmap builds on platzky's plugin system and adds its own plugin ecosystem for the map.
 A Goodmap plugin is an ordinary Python package that declares a ``goodmap.plugins`` entry point and ships a frontend component (served via Module Federation).
 Goodmap